Frequently Asked Questions

 You are responsible for all shipping charges and insurance charges.
 Equipment damaged in shipping and not insured for the full amount of the item is also your responsibility.

 We strive to list all of our products and services on our website and to keep those products up-to-date.
 However, part numbers, prices and availability is a moving target.
-We are more than happy to help you out over the phone (1-800-295-0083), email (info@techwaredist.com), or through one of the many contact forms on our website - Contact Us
+We are always here during business hours to take questions.
+Call us anytime and if we aren't in the office, we'll return your call just as soon as possible.

 Techware has various automated systems for packaging all of your duplicated and printed discs.
 We have packaging systems that can insert discs into sleeves and mailers, plastic wrapping systems for jewel cases, slim jewel cases as well as automated DVD Amary case wrappers.